algotao/rtxmd/docs/rta/apps/srta/saastool.md

 Commands:
-    run                  Run lua script test on server
+    run                  Run lua script test on server create               Create lua script on server
+    list                 List all scripts on server
+    delete               Delete a script from server
+    get                  Get script content from server

-"help" is the default command.
+    use                  Use a script as default "help" is the default command.

 Use "saastool script COMMAND -help" for more information about a command.